• Home

 Person holding their stomach, possibly in pain.

 Chronic illnesses are enduring diseases that come in all shapes and sizes, affecting individuals from a wide variety of backgrounds.
 While the medical community has made significant strides in understanding chronic illnesses, there is still much to learn.
 If you've been diagnosed with a chronic illness, having a supportive team is crucial.
-Our Registered Dietitians at Healing Nutrition Therapy specialize in helping individuals with chronic illnesses navigate nutrition, especially when they also face challenges like anorexia nervosa treatment or bulimia nervosa support.
-For many of our clients, issues such as avoidant restrictive food intake or seeking binge eating disorder help can make managing nutrition within the context of a chronic illness even more confusing and overwhelming.
-We also offer diabulimia treatment for those who need it, ensuring that all aspects of your health are addressed.
+Our Registered Dietitians at Healing Nutrition Therapy specialize in helping individuals with chronic illnesses navigate nutrition, particularly when they also face challenges such as anorexia nervosa treatment or require bulimia nervosa support.
+For many of our clients, issues like avoidant restrictive food intake or the need for binge eating disorder help can complicate nutrition management within the context of a chronic illness.
+We also provide diabulimia treatment for those in need, ensuring that all aspects of your health are comprehensively addressed.

 Athletes with Eating Disorders